Erin Dolan sent me this notification and I thought this may be of interest to the community!

 The opening keynote speaker was Eric Brown talking about FDA Food Safety

 Genomics in food safety.
-Now use whole genome to trace food borne illness; have a library of reference sequences; this is a...
+Now use whole genome to trace food borne illness; have a library of...
 Read more

 There is a new group in town, ASCN, Accelerating Systemic Change Network.
 I attended the first meeting two weeks ago and realized everything they were talking about is what we are trying to do in Texas and Kentucky!
 Read more